sgladkoff/goldpan/docs/paralela.md

 ![para16](para16.png)

-- You can find the source and target file names or website address
+- You can find the source and target file names or website address;

-- You can set the *Project* and *Domain* values to filter your tasks at Results tab
+- You can set the *Project* and *Domain* values to filter your tasks at Results tab;

-- You must set the source/target languages to download a TMX file
+- You must set the source/target languages to download a TMX file;

-- You can set a specific output file name, otherwise the guid will be used instead
+- You can set a specific output file name, otherwise the guid will be used instead;

-- You can write a comment, which can be seen in the Results file table at the info panel of a file
+- You can write a comment, which can be seen in the Results file table at the info panel of a file.

 To save information to the database, don't forget to click the *Update* button.